-When you want to add reusable content to a new document that you are writing, you do an inclusion, not a Copy/Paste.
+When you wish to add reusable content to a new document that you are writing, you do an inclusion, not a Copy-Paste.
 This means that you do not create new content, but you include the image of its original.
 The included image is thus non-modifiable, to ensure the reliability of the information.

 In other words, to illustrate this we can imagine one or more mirrors in which a content (source) is reflected.
 The content is repeated identically on each mirror.
 Also, when you modify the content (source), the image in each mirror will be instantly modified.

-Reusable content from the single source multiplies like an image in mirrors.
+Reusable content from the single source multiplies like an image on mirrors

 In conclusion, now imagine that each mirror is a new document.
 You have the principle of reusable content from a single source.
 A bit of poetry in the production of a company document...